lizhuofan95/lizhuofan95.github.io/content/research.md

 Li, Zhuofan, Daniel Dohan, and Corey M. Abramson.
 2021.
 “Qualitative Coding in the Computational Era: A Hybrid Approach to Improve Reliability and Reduce Effort for Coding Ethnographic Interviews.” *Socius* 7:23780231211062345.
 DOI: [10.1177/23780231211062345](https://doi.org/10.1177/23780231211062345).

 <br />

 <!---

 ### Living Through Inequality in Time and Space

-TBA

-How do temporal inequalities translate resource disparities into unequal agency in making life-and-death decisions in cancer clinics?

-How do spatial inequalities shape neighborhood vulnerability to and resilience against crises?

 -->